 The percentage arrived at by dividing your monthly shelter costs (principal, interest, property taxes, heating and half of condo fees) PLUS all other monthly debt obligations by your gross monthly income and multiplying by 100.
 This is used by all lenders as the “upper limit” yardstick by which to measure the ability of a borrower (or borrowers) to make mortgage payments.
-For example, most lenders require that this ratio be no more than 40% for a particular application, with some as low as 37%.
-40% is also the maximum qualifying TDS in most applications for default insurance.
+For example, most lenders require that this ratio be no more than 40% for a particular application, however, some lenders allow for TDS as high as 50%

 This is a promise by a Lawyer to ensure that certain conditions (usually of the lender) are met (usually after closing, due to time constraints).
 The best example is the undertaking to register a discharge of an old first mortgage after the new one has been registered, because there is simply not enough time to do so at closing.
 It also governs such closing dynamics as releasing funds before a new mortgage document is officially registered.

 The process of deciding whether or not to lend you money (or how much to lend you) based on all the information you have given the lender.
-Every lender has a different underwriting process and lending criteria which differ to some (usually small) extent from other lenders.
+Every lender has a different underwriting process and lending criteria which differ from other lenders.

 Variable Rate Mortgage (VRM)

 The interest rate is usually compounded monthly and fluctuates with the prime rate at the chartered banks.
-In most, but not all cases, the VRM is fully open.
+There are two major benefits to a VRM:

 Verification of Employment